SICP 2.5.3 (Extended) Solutions

 By saying ‘A divides B’ what we mean is that there exists Q such that B = A * Q.

 D is a GCD of P1 and P2 if these two conditions hold:

 2. If C divides P1 and P2, then C also divides D.

 Euclid’s algorithm gives us a GCD, but only one of an infinite possible number of them.
-What we need to do, then, is to decide on a process that can find a GCD without the build-up of messy rational values, especially since at some point we might not be able to store the fractions with the desired precision.
+What we need to do, then, is to decide on a process that can find a GCD without the build-up of messy rational values, especially since at some point we might have trouble storing the fractions with the desired precision.
 The remainder of the exercises will find a way to do this, and give us a ‘sensible’ GCD.

 This procedure is essentially the same as

 remainder-terms, but we need to compute the integerizing factor first.
 The only difficulty it presents is that we have to raise the first coefficient to the power determined by the order of the two polynomials.
 Since polynomial coefficients are in-system arithmetic values, we have two choices: Either implement exponentiation as a generic operation, or convert the coefficients and operate on them using Scheme procedures.
 While the first is arguably better as the operation could be useful in the system, I’ve gone the second route here, using

 to-scheme-number to force it into a value that will work with